Skip to content

 CHROMATICITY DIAGRAM

-The CIE 1931 XY Chromaticity Diagram is a vital tool in color grading, displaying all color perceptions recognizable by the human eye.
-Various color spaces, like Arri LogC and Rec.
-709, are represented as distinct areas within this diagram.
+The CIE 1931 XY Chromaticity Diagram is an essential tool in color grading, mapping out all color perceptions recognizable by the human eye.
+Different color spaces, such as Arri LogC and Rec.
+709, occupy distinct areas within this diagram.

-Arri LogC, representing a larger color space, covers a more extensive area on the diagram, reaching towards the outer boundaries.
-This larger coverage allows it to capture a wider range of colors, providing you with increased flexibility when color grading in DaVinci Resolve.
+• Arri LogC represents a larger color space, extending towards the diagram’s outer edges.
+This broad coverage allows it to capture a wider range of colors, making it ideal for color grading in DaVinci Resolve.

-In contrast, Rec.
-709, a smaller color space, fits within a more contained area of the diagram.
-It’s designed to align with the color reproduction capabilities of standard displays, such as TVs or computer screens.
-This means that some of the more vibrant colors captured within larger color spaces may not be included in Rec.
-709.
+• Rec.
+709, a smaller color space, fits within a more confined area.
+It aligns with the color reproduction limitations of standard displays like TVs and computer screens, meaning vibrant colors from larger color spaces may not be fully represented.

 DaVinci Wide Gamut